ST10523812-Boinelo-Modise/AisatsuMesenja/README.md

 <img width="1365" height="767" alt="Screenshot 2026-03-28 134442" src="https://github.com/user-attachments/assets/9b6d8b08-c807-4f70-8c8e-a83bbf062ce5" />

+UTILISATION OF GITHUB
 I had used Android Studio to create/build my app and that is where i would also make changes and save my code there.
 I used Git bash to push my code onto Github to track my changes too. i did git add then git commit and then git push

+HOW I USED GITHUB ACTIONS
+i had used the simple workflow by Github it ran a set of steps like checking if my app's code (Aisatsu Mesenja) works properly and it came out a success